 - Consistency alerts, for differences between physical and legal realities.

 Below is the result of the LADM essence, such as:

 - The extract of procedures based on actors integrated into the transaction process and which are of interest for reasons of priority of related procedures or for simple transparency before the citizen who is interested in acquiring a good.

 - The results of the relations of law (recognized in a formal-inscribed way and also the non-formalized), with the possibility of seeing the tract of previous traditions, which appear as inactive but visible states.

 - The results of the spatial effects of restriction / liability type.

-If this information comes from the missionary systems of Cadastre, Registry, Regularization or Registry of Special Regime, each one can dedicate himself to optimizing his missionary reason and the citizen or user of a procedure can trust that this data is the last truth.
-From the Legal Reality tab could have a similar display of the logic of real folio with variants such as liens, mortgages or links to other records such as Mercantile, Intellectual, Security and similarly if you consult on the administrative reality objects would be seen legal territorial that also have interested parties in the affectation / restriction caused to the property of interest.
-At the level of governmental institutions this complete data should be visible without restrictions, if policies focused on transactional efficiency and rupture of cacicazgos between public institutions are approved, and the immediate actors to the citizen as the notary, municipality, urban curator or surveyor.
-Define what this can be in the open access to the citizen is just a matter of transparency and profitability policies, it could be free what is at the top (Master data), with the rest in a blurry and a shopping cart that facilitates generating an immediate certificate with the complete data.
+If that data comes from the missionary systems of Cadastre, Registry, Regularization or Special Regime Registry, everyone can dedicate themselves to optimizing their missionary reason and the citizen or user of a procedure can trust that this data is the last truth.
+From the Legal reality tab, a similar display of the real folio logic could be had with variants such as liens, mortgages or links to other registries such as Commercial, Intellectual, Security, and in the same way, if the administrative reality were consulted, the objects would be seen territorial legal entities that also have interested parties in the affectation / restriction that causes the property of interest.
+At the level of government institutions, this complete data should be visible without restrictions, if policies focused on transactional efficiency and the breaking of chiefdoms between public institutions and the actors immediate to the citizen such as the notary, municipality, urban curator or surveyor are approved.
+Defining what of this can be in open access to the citizen is just a matter of transparency and profitability policies, since what is at the top (Master data) could be free, with the rest in a blurred version and a shopping cart that makes it easy to generate an immediate certificate with the complete data.

 2. No separation between maps and records